10:32 04 July 2014

 Accommodation of visiting supporters

 The club abides by Football League Regulations governing the allocation of tickets to visiting clubs.
-The club does not charge matchday admission prices to supporters of a visiting club, which are higher than those charged to our own supporters for comparable accommodation.
+The club does not charge admission prices to supporters of a visiting club, which are higher than those charged to our own supporters for comparable accommodation.
 In particular, our concessionary rates offered to senior citizens and junior supporters also apply to supporters of a visiting club.

 The club endeavours to ensure that all replica strip designs shall have a minimum life-span of two seasons.
 Details of the next intended change of kits are available from the Club shop.